 We’ll be dealing with two kinds of keyloggers; software and hardware keyloggers.

 - Hardware keyloggers are much easier to detect.
 They are mostly attached between the keyboard and the CPU.
 A manual inspection should be enough in most cases.

-- Software keyloggers, on the other hand, are much more complex and hence challenging to deal.
-Most of them record keystrokes, mouse events, clipboard activity.etc.
+- On the other hand, software keyloggers are much more complex and hence challenging to deal with—most of them record keystrokes, mouse events, clipboard activity, .etc.
 So our best bet is to scramble the keystrokes smartly.

 How to avoid Keyloggers by scramble Keystrokes on Public computers?

 Let’s say we have to enter a password ‘jazz.’